teras/lalein/README.md

 In this example, the translation unit consists of 3 plural forms: `baskets`, `oranges`, and `oranges_zero_basket`.

-Translation always starts from the first plural format, which is binded with the first numeric parameter as well.
+Translation always starts from the first plural format, which is bound with the first numeric parameter as well.
 When references of the form "`%{...}`" appear, then the system uses this tag to search for parameters with this handler.
 This procedure is recursive, until no more references are found.